Last updated Mar. 5, 2023 by Peter Jakes

-If you’re looking to practice your stock market trading skills or just learn more about the markets in general, many simulators can help.
+If you want to practice your stock market trading skills or learn more about the markets in general, many simulators can help.

 Some are built by professional investment firms with real-time data and realistic trading conditions, while others are straightforward games for kids or beginners.